Urban cycling in Quebec City: bike lanes, routes, and top spots

 Prestige Experiences

-For those who want to take their cycling experience further, the surroundings of Quebec City offer exceptional routes: Île d'Orléans, Charlevoix, Jacques-Cartier.
+For those who want to take the cycling experience further, the surroundings of Quebec offer exceptional routes: Île d'Orléans, Charlevoix, Jacques-Cartier.

-The bike tour of Île d'Orléans is one of the most popular cycling experiences in the Quebec City region.
-Over 67 kilometers, the road winds along the St. Lawrence River, through historic villages, past orchards, cheese factories, and vineyards.
-A circuit that tells the story of Quebec's terroir pedal by pedal, at a pace that allows you to appreciate every detail of the landscape.
+The bike tour around Île d'Orléans is one of the most popular cycling experiences in the Quebec region.
+Over 67 kilometers, the route follows the banks of the Saint Lawrence, passes through historic villages, and goes by orchards, cheese dairies, and vineyards.
+A circuit that tells the Quebec terroir pedal by pedal, at a pace that allows you to appreciate every detail of the landscape.

 DifficultyModerate